Yu1986/adobeio-codelabs-journaling-events/lessons/welldone.md

 You have learned:

 * How to set up a headless Firefly app with a scheduler using triggers and rules
-* How to use aio-lib-state as part of Runtime actions.
+* How to use aio-lib-state as part of runtime actions.
 * How to use custom event and journaling api to build a high availability solution

 ### What's next ?